iancyw/university-assignments/FIT1008/README.md

-Unit Code: FIT1008
-Unit Name: Introduction to computer science
-University: Monash University
-Year: 2019
-Semester: 2
+Assignments to FIT1008 Introduction to Computer Science, Monash 2019 S2